kriszucs/triangle-stacks/README.md

 ## Getting Started

 To use this visualization, simply open the `triangle_stacks.html` file in a web browser.
 No web server is required.
+The visualization is using D3.js.

 The `data` array contains the progress of the match in terms of goals scored.
 You can edit the 3-letter country codes to show different teams.